Definition of dingo

 : a wild dog (Canis dingo) of Australia having a tan or reddish coat that is often considered a subspecies (C. familiaris dingo) of the domestic dog

-Australian wild dog (Canis dingo, C. familiaris dingo, or C. lupus dingo), apparently introduced from Asia 3,500–4,000 years ago.
+An Australian wild dog, the dingo was apparently introduced from Asia 5,000–8,000 years ago.
 It has short, soft fur, a bushy tail, and erect, pointed ears.
-It is about 4 ft (1.2 m) long, including the 12-in.
-(30-cm) tail, and stands about 24 in.
-(60 cm) tall at the shoulder.
-Its colour varies from yellowish to reddish brown, often with white underparts, paws, and tail tip.
+It is about 4 ft (1.2 m) long, including the 12-in (30-cm) tail, and stands about 24 in (60 cm) high.
+Its color varies between yellowish and reddish brown, often with white underparts, feet, and tail tip.
 Dingoes hunt alone or in small groups.
-They formerly preyed mostly on kangaroos but now feed mainly on rabbits and sometimes on livestock.
-They contributed, through competition for resources, to the extermination of the Tasmanian wolf and the Tasmanian devil on the Australian mainland.
+They formerly preyed on kangaroos, but now feed mainly on rabbits and sometimes on livestock.
+Through competition for resources, they contributed to the extermination of the Tasmanian wolf and Tasmanian devil on the Australian mainland.